multisynq/react-together/contributing/CONTRIBUTING.md

 ### Getting in Touch

-You can get in touch with the project team, as well as with the developer community, via the [Multisynq Discord](https://discord.com/invite/6Bvt8vx8NA).
+You can get in touch with the project team, as well as with the developer community, via the [Croquet Discord](https://croquet.io/discord).